 VIMHS offers a variety of services focusing primarily on housing and recovery from mental illness.
 Our services support approximately 70 adults with psychiatric disabilities in six separate residences.

-Many of our residents come to us through referrals from VIHA’s Adult Mental Health and Addiction Services.
+Many of our residents come to us through referrals from Island Health Substance Use and Addiction services.

 Recovery-based psychosocial model

 Often, our residents struggle with addictions in addition to mental illness.
 VIMHS addresses complex mental health and substance use issues in all our housing projects using a recovery-based psychosocial model.

 Residents’ length of stay is based upon each person’s recovery process.